Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Simulation Results

-Here, we provide further explanation of Theorem~\ref{thrm:linear_regression_cca}.
-First, condition 2(a) requires $\vbeta_{\vX}^\ast = \vzero$, meaning that CCA can control type I error under MNAR but does not have such a guarantee when the true effect is nonzero.
-This is confirmed empirically in our simulation results.
-In particular, Tables~\ref{tab:linear_regression_summary_continuous} and~\ref{tab:linear_regression_summary_dummy} show that when the true parameters deviate from the null, CCA and WCCA produce substantially more biased estimates under MNAR, even when their type I error remains near 0.05.
-Second, condition 2(c) requires the confounder to be a single categorical variable.
-When confounders are continuous (Equation~(\ref{eq:linear_regression_cts})), the residual function $r(\vX, \vZ) = \E[Y \mid \vX, \vZ, R = 1] - \vG\vbeta^\ast$ is generally a nonlinear function of $\vZ$ that cannot be absorbed by the linear model, causing bias in $\widehat{\vbeta}_{\vX}$ even when conditions 2(a) and 2(b) hold.
-This explains why, in the continuous-confounder setting, all methods exhibit inflated type I error under MNAR.
+Here, we provide further explanation of Theorem~\ref{thrm:linear_regression_cca} when the outcome is MNAR.
+First, condition 2(a) and 2(b) require the covariate of interest $\vX_i$ be independent of the missingness indicator $R_i$ conditional on the outcome and confounders, and that $\vbeta_{\vX}^\ast = \vzero$.
+This indicates that when the conditional independence assumption between $\vX_i$ and $R_i$ holds, CCA can achieve valid type I error control and consistent estimation under the null, but it may be biased when the true effect is nonzero.
+This is confirmed empirically in our simulations for MNAR1--MNAR3, where $X_{i1}$ and/or $X_{i2}$ are excluded from the outcome observation model.
+In particular, Tables~\ref{tab:linear_regression_summary_continuous} and~\ref{tab:linear_regression_summary_dummy} show that when the true parameters deviate from the null, CCA and WCCA produce substantially more biased estimates under these outcome observation models, even when their type I error remains near 0.05.
+Second, Condition 2(c) requires the confounder to be a multidimensional one-hot encoded vector.
+This condition is satisfied either when a single categorical variable is included as a confounder and encoded using a one-hot representation, or when multiple categorical variables are treated as confounders but only their interaction terms are included in the model.
+If the main effects of more than one categorical variable are included, then $\vZ_i$ is generally not a one-hot encoded vector.
+When confounders are continuous (Equation~(\ref{eq:linear_regression_cts})), the residual function $r(\vX, \vZ) = \E[Y \mid \vX, \vZ, R = 1] - \vG\vbeta^\ast$ is generally nonlinear in $\vZ$ and cannot be accommodated within a linear model.
+Consequently, $\widehat{\vbeta}_{\vX}$ is biased even when conditions 2(a) and 2(b) hold.
+This explains the inflated type I error of CCA and WCCA under MNAR in the continuous-confounder setting.

 For logistic regression, the sufficient conditions required to achieve valid type I error control are less restrictive.
 Building on the core idea of~\citet{kundu2024framework}, we establish the following result.